kalnajslab-org/OBC_Simulator/README.md

 ## Dependencies

-On MacOS at least, as of *Ventura*, I have to run Python 3.10, and `brew install python-tk@3.10`.
+On MacOS, at least as of *Ventura*, it was a struggle to get PySimpleGUI working.
+I have to run using Python 3.10, and `brew install python-tk@3.10`.

 See *requirements.txt* for python modules.